 CRF (Centro Ricerche Fiat), headquartered in Orbassano (Turin) with other branch sites in Italy, was established in 1978.
-As a focal point for research activities of FCA (Fiat Chrysler Automobiles), the mission of CRF is to:
+As a focal point for research activities of Stellantis, the mission of CRF is to:

-- develop and transfer innovative powertrains, vehicle systems and features, materials, processes and methodologies together with innovation expertise in order to improve the competitiveness of FCA products;
+- develop and transfer innovative powertrains, vehicle systems and features, materials, processes and methodologies together with innovation expertise in order to improve the competitiveness of Stellantis products;

-- represent FCA in European collaborative research programs, joining pre-competitive projects and promoting networking actions;
+- represent Stellantis in European collaborative research programs, joining pre-competitive projects and promoting networking actions;

-- support FCA in the protection and enhancement of intellectual property.
+- support Stellantis in the protection and enhancement of intellectual property.

 Also through the cooperation with a pan-European network from industry and academia, CRF conducts collaborative research initiatives at the national and international levels in partnership with all the key public and private stakeholders concerned with sustainable mobility, targeting specifically the industrial exploitation of research.